aws-samples/eks-workshop/content/logging/_index.md

 3. `Kibana` lets you visualize your Elasticsearch data.

 Together, Fluentd, Elasticsearch and Kibana is also known as “EFK stack”.
-Fluentd will forward logs from the individual instances in the cluster to a centralized logging backend (Cloudwatch Logs) where they are combined for higher-level reporting using ElasticSearch and Kibana.
+Fluentd will forward logs from the individual instances in the cluster to a centralized logging backend (CloudWatch Logs) where they are combined for higher-level reporting using ElasticSearch and Kibana.